Key Takeaways

 Frequently Asked Questions

-If you need help with landlord LLC questions, you can post your legal need on UpCounsel's marketplace.
+If you want to know if do you need an llc to be a landlord, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.